 - No more than 16 semester hours of prerequisite coursework may be outstanding (planned or in progress) at the time of application submission.

-- All prerequisite coursework must be completed and official transcripts received by the program by July 15 of the summer prior to matriculation.
+- All prerequisite coursework must be complete and official transcripts received by the program by July 15 of the summer prior to matriculation.
 Acceptance into the program will be conditional upon completing all required coursework satisfactorily

 - Science GPA